GluuFederation/docs-gg-prod/docs/source/configuration.md

      # kong migrations reset
     ```

-1. The `up` option is used to create a table in the configured database.
+1. The `bootstrap` option is used to create a table in the configured database.
 It also executes all missing migrations up to the latest available one.

     ```
-     # kong migrations up
+     # kong migrations bootstrap
     ```

 1. Start Kong.